William-Thomas-Andrews/Directed-Research-HPC/04-gpu/README.md

 2. **GPU vs. Best CPU**: Even basic GPU implementations (130×) exceed the best CPU result (91× from OpenMP+AVX512), with optimized GPU kernels reaching 8000× speedup.

 3. **cuBLAS Performance**: NVIDIA's cuBLAS library is highly optimized, achieving near-peak performance with minimal code complexity compared to custom kernels.

-4. **Memory Transfer Overhead**: Times include data transfers, yet GPUs still dominate for large matrices.
-Smaller sizes (commented out) show overhead can negate benefits.
+Since throughput for doubles is much lower than for single precision floats, the lower bound on computation time is much higher for doubles than single precision floats and we observe that boundary above.

-5. **Diminishing Returns**: The jump from basic to vectorized GPU kernels (130× to 185×) is modest compared to the CPU optimization journey, showing GPUs are naturally well-suited to this workload.
+4. **Diminishing Returns**: The jump from basic to vectorized GPU kernels (130× to 185×) is modest compared to the CPU optimization journey, showing GPUs are naturally well-suited to this workload.

 ---